glencornell/network-survey-server/README.md

 make stop
 ```

-To remove the docker images and remove the persistent storage, type
+To remove the docker images and remove the persistent storage, type:
 ```bash
 make clean
 ```